adamsuk/blog/pages/blog/some-awesome-infrastructure/default.md

 b.
 Get outdated quick
 so instead of promising something I'll hate producing and updating I'll give a good overview here and make sure to include links to repositories and useful external sources.

 Where to begin.
 I guess the simplist place is my domain sradams.co.uk.

+### SaaS
+I love nothing more than having a good excuse trial out a SaaS platform and integrate it into my ecosystem.
-Frontend is dead simple, I love it.
+- Vercel - Frontend is dead simple, I love it.
 I've been using Netlify for a while now but like most things on my personal site I wanted to branch out, so my sites hosted on Vercel.
 It works a charm with Next.js (given it's made by the same company) and I've never had a problem or need to change it.
 Great SaaS!

-My backend services are a little more complicated.
+- Heroku - My backend services are a little more complicated.
 For apps I've created like my podcast API I utilise Heroku, again AMAZING!

+### Self Hosted
 For established and prebuild containers I self host on a HP Microserver Gen8.
 I've been playing around with containers for close to a decade now and upgraded to a server setup 4 years ago.
 Before moving over to web dev as a job I used it for Plex on my local network, digitising my music and film catalogues.
 These days there's a lot more which you can find here.
 I've always maintained a boundary with my own services, preferring the GitHub integrations and DevOps that comes with it.

-### Self Hosted
 As I alluded to I host a fair amount locally and carefully open the door to my private network for speicifc services.
 - Plex - used less and less these days now streaming services are stepping up but during my wire cutting days I set it up and it came in useful during lockdown.
 No DNS records needed as it's all registered and routed through Plex with auth.
 - Nextcloud - self hosted cloud storage.
 Used more and more as a form of automated backups for things like photos on mobile devices but also extremely useful for sharing files.
 I used this for a long time on LAN but recently opened it up on a subdomain and love the flexibility.